We regulate and oversee a number of different charges that companies set. These cover a range of policy areas, including:

 - ‘Negotiating bulk supplies – a framework’ (August 2013)

-- Our website includes further guidance for new appointees regarding the negotiation of bulk supply or discharge agreements.
+- Our website has further guidance for NAVs regarding the negotiation of bulk supplies.

 New connection charges